 In recent years, mobile marketing trends have seen brands move towards solely online campaigns.
 Though the social media sector is booming with the likes of Twitter and Facebook, the reach and adoption rates still aren’t there.
 Facebook may have over 1.94 billion monthly active users, but there are over 5 billion people worldwide with a mobile phone.
 China has over a billion mobile phone users, while India is sitting at over 730 million.
 Every one of these devices can receive an SMS.

 Part of the beauty of SMS marketing comes from strict regulations.
-In most countries, companies cannot send a message to a potential-customer who hasn’t given their permission.
+In most countries, companies cannot send a message to a potential customer who hasn’t given permission.
 Though there are many businesses that may see this as a hindrance, for the enterprising few, it’s a way to connect with a core part of their clientele: those who want to be marketed to.

 This allows enterprising companies to focus on building a relationship with clients who will be responsive to their campaigns.
 Businesses can use other methods of communication to sign-up potential clients, such as social media or email campaigns, which filters into a usable database.
 By using analytics, companies are further able to monitor engagement, and open and bounce rates of SMSes, which weeds out dead sales leads.